 Let’s be honest.
 Coming up with simple, fun and inexpensive ways to celebrate Mother’s Day each year can be tough.
 When we’re young, it doesn’t matter what we do, but as adults, we feel the pressure to go big.
-We feel like simple and inexpensive doesn’t work unless there’s an element of excitement or elaboration.
+We feel like simple and inexpensive doesn’t work unless there’s an element of excitement.

 Why do we do this to ourselves?
 Mother’s Day is about showing our moms that we appreciate them.
 We appreciate what they’ve done for us as we’ve grown.
 It’s about spending time with someone we love, who loves us more than anyone else (besides our dads), and who just wants to be with us.

 I think it’s safe to say we can let ourselves off the hook a little.

 When Zach is an adult, I’m not going to expect extravagant plans, expensive gifts, or detailed activities.
 I’ll just want to spend some time with him in the midst of his busy life.